SonamYeshe/beginner_tutorials/README.md

 $ rosrun beginner_tutorials listener
 ```

-2. Using launch file to call all the nodes in the same terminal, and see the results in the rqt_console(note that the console should be opened in another terminal):
+2. Using launch file to call all the nodes in the same terminal, and see the results in the rqt_console:

+Close all terminals except the roscore, then run the following codes in seperate terminals.
 ```
 $ roslaunch beginner_tutorials talkerdynamic.launch
 $ rosrun rqt_console rqt_console
 ```

+Click the red button in the upper left of the rqt_console to start the stream.

 Now you have two methods to change the output string.
 First, open a new terminal and
 ```
+$ roscd beginner_tutorials/
 $ rosservice call /change_output_string "new_string: '<any string you prefer>'"
 ```
 Or, in a new terminal,